Puukko: Design

 Both factory-forged and hand-forged blades may be laminated: a thin layer of very hard steel (traditionally crucible steel made from limonite iron) is sandwiched between two layers of softer metal, which makes the blade less brittle and facilitates repeated sharpening.

-Before the 19th century, almost all iron in Finland was made from limonite on charcoal blast furnaces, which yield very pure and high-quality iron suitable for crucible steel.
+Before the 19th century, almost all iron in Finland was made from limonite on charcoal blast furnaces, which yielded very pure and high-quality iron suitable for crucible steel.
 German silver steel was and is a popular core-steel material.
-Today both carbon steel and stainless steel are used.
+Today, both carbon steel and stainless steel are used.
 The blade can be lightened and strengthened by a fuller.

 The traditional material for the handle is curly (masur) birch.
 Also great sallow root, birch bark, antler (especially elk and reindeer), scrimshaw and bone are used.
-Often the handle is made from various materials between spacers.
+Often, the handle is made from various materials between spacers.
 Today, however, industrially made puukkos often have plastic handles.

-A good puukko is equal parts artistic expression and a tool.
-Making it requires many different skills: not only those of a bladesmith, but also those of a carver, a jeweller, a designer, and a leatherworker to make the sheath.
+Making a quality pukko requires many different skills: including those of a bladesmith, a carver, a jeweller, a designer, and a leatherworker to make the sheath.

 Some fine puukkos have blades of pattern welded steel, and forging a blade using crucible steel was considered the hallmark of a master smith.

 Men's and women's puukkos do not significantly differ, except in size, as the size of a puukko handle should match the hand of its owner.
 Women's puukkos are often shorter, with more decorative sheaths, and are more oriented towards working with foodstuffs.
 Both boy and girl Scouts consider the puukko their scouting symbol, as well as a handy tool.